noddos/noddosprofiles/README.md

 - SsdpModelName
 - DhcpVendor
 - DhcpHostname
-- Mac
+- MacOid
 - SsdpFriendlyName
 - SsdpUdn
 - SsdpSerialNumber
 - SsdpManufacturerUrl
 - SsdpModelUrl

-The MustContain object only supports the DnsQueries criteria, which has a JSON list of FQDN strings as values.
+The MustContain object only supports the DnsQueries criteria, which has a FQDN as value.

 There is no support yet for specifying ACLs as that has not yet been implemented.